richard-melvin/RiversOfSartar/2_Basic_Mechanics.md

 ## when to roll?

-Some reasons for adding randomness to a game include:
+Some reasons for using randomness in game mechanics include:

 1. characterisation: a party must travel for a day on horseback over open terrain.
 Perhaps characters who fail a ride test simply have an uncomfortable day.
 They get a chance to express their discomfort, and perhaps wish they were somewhere else.

 1. character selection:  a clue could be discovered by any of several characters.
 It is likely, but not guaranteed, that the one who does so is the one who has the highest rating in a relevant ability.
-   Either case provides an opportunity for characterisation, and possibly, if the players goalds are not completely aligned, further plot development.
+   Either case provides an opportunity for characterisation, and possibly, if the players goals are not completely aligned, further plot development.

 1. plot branching: a clue might be missed, perhaps placing the party in a dangerous situation they would have preferred to avoid, or requiring them to take a different approach.